Skip to main content

 Required Documents

-• Government-issued photo ID for claiming beneficiary
+• Government-issued photo ID documentation for the claiming beneficiary

 Frequently asked questions

-MissionSquare's Participant Services - Death Claims can be reached by phone at 1-800-669-7400 and fax at 1-844-677-3297 for questions throughout the claims process.
+MissionSquare's Participant Services (beneficiary claims; no separate bereavement unit) can be reached by phone at 1-800-669-7400 and fax at 1-844-677-3297 for questions throughout the claims process.

 MissionSquare